 11. Get close with nature at the Camperdown Wildlife Centre

 A trip to Camperdown Wildlife Center is a must during your visit to the Camperdown Country Park.
 This wildlife facility contains at least around three hundred of wildlife animals.
 Two of their most famous animals are the European Brown Bear couple; Comet and Star.
 Aside from the bear couple, they also cater to numerous birds such as the golden eagle, and several lemurs.

 You can learn how zoo keeping works and also feed the creatures.
 Lastly, the wildlife center offers a café and store where you can blow off some steam, shop, and relax.

 12. Learn Salmo Fly Fishing at Dundee

 One way to experience Dundee to its fullest is by experiencing one of their ways to get food supplies and work.
 Learning how to fish the “Dundee Way” is a great start if you want to experience their usual routines personally.

-Salmo Fly Fishing offers competent & enjoyable, directed fly fishing for Dundee’s tourists.
-They offer guided trips on either freshwater and saltwater areas of Scotland.
-Some of their services are guides to predator fishing, premium Scottish salmon & ocean fish fishing, and more.
+Salmo Fly Fishing offers competent, enjoyable, directed fly fishing for Dundee’s tourists.
+They offer guided trips to either freshwater and saltwater areas of Scotland.
+Some of their services are guides to predator fishing, premium Scottish salmon ocean fish fishing, and more.